christianalfoni/christianalfoni.github.io/_posts/2014-08-29-choosing-the-correct-packaging-tool-for-react-js.md

 2. Set up Grunt to run webpack with your options
 3. Use React and the node-jsx module on your server to require the main component, render it to a string and combine it with the rest of the html result

-You can check out the project structure here: [webpack-project](https://github.com/christianalfoni/react-packaging/tree/master/webpack-project) and this the configuration for your development and deployment:
+You can check out the project structure here: [webpack-project](https://github.com/christianalfoni/react-packaging/tree/master/webpack-project) and this is the configuration for your development and deployment:

 {% highlight javascript %}
 var webpack = require('webpack');